armbian/documentation/docs/User-Guide_Configuration.md

-# How to customize keyboard, time zone?
+# Customize the Armbian system

 <!-- TODO: Probably move stuff like sound or screen resolution to Advanced tasks??
 Or at least some?? -->